Business Sutra |10| Finale : The Indian Way of Doing Business

 - The 9th episode put forward the views on the subject of Discrimination with the help of gender discrimination, creation of hierarchy and caste – the death of Brahmin.
 The discussion leads us to conclude that discriminating hierarchy in the human society is reflection of the animal instinct of the human being, Indian mythology strongly advocates actions to overcome such animal instincts, even by resorting to extreme measures.

-- The 10th episode explores Indianness.
+The final episode explores Indianness.
 Devdutt Pattanaik believes that Indian ideas need to be seen through a fresh post-post-modern lens.
 The post-post-modern lens looks at things in context appreciating the subjective realities of Indians and recognizing it as being different from those of other people.
 It is of value in some situations but not in all.
-Segment 1 took up the subject of destiny v/s desire, segment 2 dealt with the question of Juagaad being good or bad and 3rd segment explored the concept of Rasleela as metaphor of the Perfect organization
+Segment 1 took up the subject of destiny v/s desire and segment 2 dealt with the question of Juagaad being good or bad.

-If we believe that wealth needs to be chased, the workplace becomes a rana-bhoomi—a battleground of investors, regulators, employers, employees, vendors, competitors and customers; if we believe that wealth needs to be attracted, the workplace becomes a rang-bhoomi—a playground where everyone is happy.
+So even if a ‘perfect’ organization provides every individual to seek his /her own way to align with the organization’s purpose and strategic direction.
+In real practice, there is bound to be variations of the approach of an individual, in the course of changing context of the organization.
+If we believe that wealth needs to be chased, the workplace becomes a rana-bhoomi—a battleground of investors, regulators, employers, employees, vendors, competitors and customers; if we believe that wealth needs to be attracted, the workplace becomes a ranga-bhoomi—a playground where everyone is happy.
+It is function of as is your belief, so is your behavior and so is your (way of doing) business – your own blend of objective reality with your oen subjective reality.

 Note: The images used in this post are the irrevocable property of their respective creator.
 They have been taken up courtesy the internet, so as to illustrate the point under discussion.